 This Airport Guide describes some of the options for travelling to and from Greater Manila’s Ninoy Aquino International Airport (MNL) – commonly referred to as NAIA – by rail.
+Now I need to be absolutely clear: I do not recommend using Manila’s urban rail network to access the airport (for reasons I’ll elaborate upon later).
+But for the sake of discussing the theoretical possibility, and perhaps as an absolute last resort…by all means read on.

 Note: This post should be used only for general guidance.
 Timetables, prices, available modes of transport and other details may change anytime without prior notice.